 - Simulation provides an effective tool for analyzing probability models and for exploring effects of changing assumptions

 - Simulation can be used to check analytical solutions

 - Simulation is often the best or only method for investigating many problems which are too complex to solve analytically

 - Simulation-based reasoning is an important component of statistical literacy (e.g. understanding a p-value via simulation)

 - Many statistical procedures employ simulation-based methods (e.g. bootstrapping)

-The exercises in this book are used to both motivate new topics and to help you practice your understanding of the material.
-You should attempt the exercises on your own before reading the solutions.
+The examples in this book are used to both motivate new topics and to help you practice your understanding of the material.
+You should attempt the examples on your own before reading the solutions.
 To encourage you to do so, the solutions have been hidden.
 You can reveal the solution by clicking on the Show/hide solution button.

 Here is where a solution would be, but be sure to think about the problem on your own first!

 (Careful: in your browser, the triangle for the Show/hide solution button might be close to the back button, so clicking on Show/hide might take you to the previous page.
 To avoid this, click on the words Show/hide.)